The Dump at Raquette Lake. A Friday Night Hot Spot!

 “Erwin, I was not letting you in here with the garbage.
 What if the bear tried to get in here too!”

 “Oh, for heaven sakes!”
 Grandpa retorted.
-Needless to say, the bear watching was cut short, and it was a hushed ride back to their camp at Burke Town.
+Needless to say, the bear watching was cut short, and it was an unusually quiet ride back to their camp at Burke Town.

 Check out my other Bear Tales!